adriandelarco/old_school/README.md

 This actor currently supports only Google text search and doesn't other types such as image or news search.

 Queries can be provided as a list of strings or full Google search URLs.
-Addionaly you can configure country and location but this settings apply to entered queries only and not to full Google search URLs.
+Additionally, you can configure country and location but these settings apply to entered queries only and not to a full Google search URLs.

-For more information on input see <a href="?section=input-schema">specification</a>.
+For more information on input see the <a href="?section=input-schema">specification</a>.

 ## Output